South Yarra: Localities in South Yarra

 Hawksburn is a locality in the eastern part of South Yarra, bordering Toorak.
 It is probably best known for its railway station and nearby "Hawksburn Village", a small strip shopping centre on Malvern Road.
-Many of South Yarra's older homes and terraces are located close to Cromwell Crescent and the railway station in the Hawksburn area.
+Many of South Yarra's older homes and terraces are located close to Cromwell Crescent and the Hawksburn railway station.
 Hawksburn Post Office opened in 1890.

 The Domain Precinct is the most prestigious part of South Yarra, traditionally home to many of Melbourne's old money families.
 Bordered by Punt Road, Toorak Road West, Anderson Street, St Kilda Road and Alexandra Avenue, the Domain Precinct has recorded some of Victoria's highest land values on a square metre basis.
 Driven by proximity to Government House, the Central Business District and the Botanical Gardens, Fawkner Park, and Melbourne's elite private schools and boutique shopping, this area is graced with both large mansions, terrace houses and high-end apartments.
 The most valuable streets include Walsh Street, Fairlie Court, Park Street, Clowes Street, Anderson Street, Domain Road and Marne Street.